Tom-R-Leppard/Tom-R-Leppard.github.io/visualising_grime.md

 The colours of the nodes in these networks represent a unique measure of reciprocity I developed in my dissertation.
 Blue spheres represent "givers" — artists whose collaborations mostly appear on other artists' profiles, meaning they have more outward connections than inward.
 Green spheres represent "takers" — artists who receive more collaborations than they give, meaning they have more inward connections than outward.
 Purple spheres represent "reciprocators" — artists who give and receive collaborations in equal measure, maintaining a balanced exchange.
 Red spheres represent artists who have never collaborated with anyone in the network.

 ## Grime Collaborations Overtime
 This is an ndtv network movie depicting the collaborations of Grime artists over the 22 year period I observed.
-For this visual, I removed isolated artists from each year.
+For this visual, I removed isolated artists from each year.You will need to click the link.
+Then press the play button on the bottom right.
+You can alter the speed at which the network chances by using te settings on the top right.

 [Grime Movie - 2001-2022](/GRIME-Network_noISO.html)